Is Boiling Water a Chemical Change? Understanding the Subtleties of Phase Transitions

 The Role of Temperature and Pressure: Influencing the Boiling Point

 The boiling point of water is dependent on both temperature and pressure.
-At standard atmospheric pressure (1 atm), water boils at 100°C. However, at higher altitudes where the atmospheric pressure is lower, the boiling point decreases.
+Here's the thing — at standard atmospheric pressure (1 atm), water boils at 100°C. That said, at higher altitudes where the atmospheric pressure is lower, the boiling point decreases.
 Conversely, under higher pressure, the boiling point increases.
-This demonstrates that the phase transition is influenced by external factors but doesn't alter the chemical nature of the water.
+This demonstrates that the phase transition is influenced by external factors but doesn't alter the chemical nature of the water It's one of those things that adds up..

 Differentiating Boiling from Other Chemical Reactions Involving Water